kuznia-rdzeni/coreblocks/docs/problem-checklist.md

 3. Make sure all Amaranth statements are added to some domain.

 4. Check if your code doesn't have any combinational loops - especially if your simulation hangs.
+Tracing with Verilator may help in complex cases.

+5. Make sure you are not copying Signal object instances instead of creating new ones - easy to make mistake: `[Signal(...)] * 42` should be `[Signal(...) for _ in range(42)]`.

 Please extend this list if you spot yourself doing an easy-to-fix mistake.